 - Shaka – Do you like fruit bowls?
 If the answer is yes, you have to try Shaka!

 6. Alona Beach Nightlife

 With many clubs and bars both on the beach and near the beach, Alona Beach has the best nightlife scene in Bohol.
 If you want to dance or just enjoy a relaxing night while drinking a glass of wine, you can find the perfect place here.

 With a wide variety of music genres, the clubs and bars are open until 3-5 am.
 If you want to dance, I recommend trying Aluna Beach Bar (opened until 3 am).
 If you like reggae music, you can try the Aliahailey Reggae Bar (opened until midnight).

 Another option is to simply take a walk on the beach and choose a bar randomly.
 I’m sure you’ll have a great time!

 7. Alona Beach Hotels

-I know, I know, everybody is looking for cheap accommodation on Alona Beach.
+I know, I know, everybody is looking for cheap accommodation.
 Unfortunately, that’s not possible.
 Alona Beach is one of the most expensive areas in terms of accommodation on Panglao Island.

 However, even if the hotels are a bit more expensive, the views are incredible and you’ll be close to tens of restaurants and bars which is awesome.

 If you’re wondering where to stay on Alona Beach, I’m here to help you!
 I’ve been searching for the best hotels, for every budget and I’ve found some pretty incredible beachfront hotels and some cute hostels too.